MELScience/blog.melscience.com/en/2017-04-10-bigges-problems-with-virtual-reality.md

 ## Problem 2: Head tracking

+Assuming the first problem is solved and there are no delays

 When you move your head left to right or front to back in real life, the picture changes.
 But in virtual reality, it often does not—even though your mind expects it to.
 The result is the same seasickness.
 Devices like Cardboard, Daydream and Gear cannot detect this kind of movement, while the HTC Vive only can because of what is called "room-scale" VR.
 External sensors and a lot of set-up are needed for the movement to be detected, which isn't viable for mass adoption.

-The solution will come when platforms can detect movement without external sensors—something that's called "inside tracking."
+The solution will come when platforms can detect movement without external sensors—something that's called "inside-out tracking."
+It is the holy grail of Virtual Reality for 2017.
 Currently, Microsoft is the only company that has released inside tracking, through its HoloLens.
 Google and Facebook are both working on this as well, though.

 <iframe width="640" height="360" src="http://www.youtube.com/embed/Qe10ExwzCqk?start=73&rel=0" frameborder="0" allowfullscreen></iframe>
 <br>